Avian influenza and wild birds

 Surveillance for avian influenza in Utah birds by the DWR

 The Utah Division of Wildlife Resources is continuing to monitor for unusual mortality events in wild birds, especially in waterfowl and other water birds; gallinaceous birds such as quail and turkeys; scavenger birds such as crows and ravens; and birds of prey such as eagles, owls and other raptors.
-We are also requesting that any large group of dead waterfowl, shorebirds, wild turkeys or quail (not found near power lines or roads) as well as dead raptors and scavengers found near waterfowl habitats, be reported to a local DWR office or by calling (801)-538-4700.
+We also request that any large group of dead waterfowl, shorebirds, wild turkeys or quail (not found near power lines or roads), as well as dead raptors and scavengers found near waterfowl habitats, be reported to a local DWR office or by calling (801)-538-4700.
 Mortalities or questions regarding domestic birds should be directed to the State Veterinarian's office at (801)-538-4910 or by calling the USDA toll free at 1-866-536-7593.

 Recommendations for the general public and hunters